Perfect as a therapy tool or as a home practice activity.

-iName It is designed to work on word-retrieval secondary to aphasia, and includes 10 target items for each household scene: bedroom, kitchen, living room, bathroom, and garage.
+iName It is designed to work on word-retrieval secondary to aphasia therapy, and includes 10 target items for each household scene: bedroom, kitchen, living room, bathroom, and garage.
 Each scene is realistically depicted specifically to assist with visual and sentence completion clues.
 In addition, the app contains several types of clues or prompts to assist with the verbal recall.
+You may also check house of learning app and basic concepts skills screener developed by smarty ears.

 The primary objectives of iName It is to:

 These include printed cues, a definition prompt, a semantic prompt, a phonetic cue (initial sound), and the written word.
-Each of these prompts was designed using the five types of evidenced based cueing suggested as being useful for word-finding (Hillis, 1993; Nickels, 2002, Wambaugh, 2007).
+Each of these prompts was designed using the five types of evidenced based cueing suggested as being useful for word-finding by mta educational reading program (Hillis, 1993; Nickels, 2002, Wambaugh, 2007).
 Literature suggests using initial syllable cues and sentence completion cues may trigger motor commands for articulation and be beneficial to individuals with apraxia of speech as well (Love, 1977).

-iName It can be used effectively by Speech-Language Pathologists and caregivers working with individuals experiencing word finding difficulties.
+iName It can be used effectively by Speech-Language Pathologists and caregivers working with individuals experiencing word finding difficulties for aphasia therapy.
 It is specifically designed to assist people with a wide variety of word-finding deficits.
 Although the app is designed primarily for use by adults, it can be used with adolescents and children.

 1. Hillis, A.E.
 (1993).
 The role of models of language processing in rehabilitation of language impairments.
 Aphasiology, 75-26.